couchbase/cbft/DESIGN.md

 (the ones that have been reassigned to the new cbft nodes on cb-01/02/03).

-So, any new queries at this time will see a significat lack of search hits (assuming the PIndexes are slow to build on the new cbft nodes).
+So, any new queries at this time will see a significant lack of search hits (assuming the PIndexes are slow to build on the new cbft nodes).

 Ideally, we would like there to be little or no impact to cbft queries